Bye-bye Kier Group, and Serco, G4S etc…

 They represent rule by tickbox – which, as we know – tends to spray costs elsewhere in the system by narrowing the definitions of success to what they can easily achieve.

-That explains why this final hurrah of outsourcing to government friends during covid has put the final nail in the coffin of what was once a big idea.
+That explains why this final hurrah of outsourcing to government friends during the Covid19 pandemic has put the final nail in the coffin of what was once a big idea.

 So why does the body of privatised outsourcing still twitch?
 There is no practical or intellectual justification left for it.
 The only explanation is that this is all that ministers and officials in the Johnson administration – never the most thoughtful of people – know about.
 And possibly the only people they know remain the only remaining advocates of tickbox in the whole wide world.

-So farewell then Serco, G4S and all the others, as E. J. Thribb used to say in the days when privatisation seemed like a pretty neat idea.
+So farewell then to outsourcing corporations Kier Group, Serco, G4S and all the others, as E. J. Thribb used to say in the days when privatisation seemed like a pretty neat idea.
 It was a fine affair, but now it’s over – or it soon will be.